geoffhumphrey/brewcompetitiononlineentry/README.txt

 Changes in This Version
 **********************************************************************
 Support for BJCP 2015 styles.
 Various bug fixes reported after BETA release.
+Addresses GitHub issues 474, 473, 472, 471, and 468.

 For those experiencing any issues related to initial browser-based setup of BCOE&M, the bcoem_baseline_1.3.1.X.sql document is available in